Visualisation Aufnahmebereich Tontechnik SRA Stereo Recording Angle Sengpielaudio

 2. Estimate an angle from this point that borders your ensemble.

-4. Choose the polar pattern of your microphones and adjust the ratio of time and level difference the
+4. Choose the polar pattern of your microphones and adjust the ratio of time and level difference the way you want.

 You can also calculate the SRA of a given microphone setup.
-Just click on the field for "distance" or
+Just click on the field for "spacing" or "microphone angle" and fill in the values numerically.

 Calculation of the direction of phantom source image - interchannel signals